The Role of Energy Cost on Accuracy, Sensitivity, Specificity, Speed and Adaptation of T Cell Foreign and Self Recognition: Kinetic Scheme describing T Cell Recognition

 The affinity ratio between ``wrong''(self-protein) and ``correct''(foreign antigen) for targeting is given by

 assuming $m_{i}$ is the same for both the correct and wrong ligands.
 The self-proteins bound to the receptor dissociate more quickly than the foreign antigens indicating that the affinity ratio is less than 1.
-We set the value of $\theta$ to be 0.01. \\

-\rotatebox{90}{ \parbox{1.26\textwidth}{ {\textit{\textbf{Schematics of the kinetic model for ``N'' kinetic proofreading process (a): foreign ligands (b) : self ligands} \quad Followed by receptor-ligand binding, a series of modifications triggers the T-Cell recognition signaling.
-At each intermediate state, self ligands dissociate $1/\theta$ ($\theta$=0.01 in our case) times faster than foreign ligands. $k_{1}$ and $k_{-1}$ are both forward and backward rate constants at fast equilibrium.
-After receptor-ligands binding process, the governing rate constants of the phohsphorylation reactions and the reverse of the phosphoylration reactions between intermediate complexes are $k_{p}$ and $k_{-p}$ respectively.
-Each $m_{i}$ denotes the rate of the direct formation starting from free ligands.
-Coupling to energy source is considered in every step.}} } }
+We set the value of $\theta$ to be 0.1 which is consistent with experimental observation.\cite{1} The numerical values of kinetic parameters we take are as follows: R=10, L=10$^{3}$, $k_{1}^{\circ}$=10$^{4} s^{-1}$, $k_{-1}$=9x10$^{3} s^{-1}$, $k_{p}$=0.5$s^{-1}$, $k_{disso}$=0.1$s^{-1}$ and W=$10^{-5}s^{-1}$.
+Experimental evidence indicates that the typical range for binding rate is from O(10$^{2}$) to O(10$^{6}$)$s^{-1}$ and for unbinding rate is around O(10$^{-1}$)$s^{-1}$ \cite{16}. \\